Nemanja Matić: Benfica

-On 31 January 2011, Matić agreed to join Portuguese club Benfica in the summer of 2011, as part of a deal for Chelsea to sign Brazilian centre-back David Luiz.
+On 31 January 2011, Matić agreed to join Portuguese club Benfica next summer as part of a transfer for Chelsea to sign Brazilian centre-back David Luiz.
 Under Benfica manager Jorge Jesus, Matić was converted from a playmaker into a defensive midfielder.
 On 14 April 2012, Matić started for Benfica in the 2012 Taça da Liga Final against Gil Vicente, where he won his first trophy with the Lisbon-based club.

-On 13 January 2013, Matić scored Benfica's first goal in a 2–2 draw with O Clássico rivals Porto The next day, he was awarded with a contract extension lasting until 2018, with the buyout clause set at €45 million.
+On 13 January 2013, Matić scored Benfica's first goal in a 2–2 draw against O Clássico rivals Porto.
+The next day, he was awarded with a contract extension until 2018, with the buyout clause set at €45 million.

 In the second leg of Benfica's Europa League round of 32 tie against Bayer Leverkusen, Matić headed in a late goal after a cross from Lima to seal a 3–1 aggregate victory.
-Matić was an integral member throughout the 2012–13 Primeira Liga campaign as Benfica looked to claim the club's first league championship since 2010.
+He was a key member throughout the 2012–13 Primeira Liga as Benfica looked to claim their club's first league championship since 2010.
 Going into the penultimate game of the season against Porto, both teams were undefeated in league play, but a stoppage-time winner from substitute Kelvin gave Porto a 2–1 victory.

-On 15 May, Matić faced former employers Chelsea in the Europa League final in Amsterdam but was on the losing side as Benfica fell to a 2–1 defeat, courtesy of a last minute Branislav Ivanović header.
+On 15 May, Matić faced former employers Chelsea in the Europa League final in Amsterdam but was on the losing club as Benfica fell to a 2–1 defeat, courtesy of a last minute Branislav Ivanović header.
 On 4 July 2013, he was named Primeira Liga Player of the Year after having won the monthly award three times over the course of the season.

-In the 2013–14 season, Matić played half of the season, with 22 matches and 3 goals, he helped Benfica to win the Primeira Liga and Taça de Portugal.
+In the 2013–14 season, Matić played half of the season, with 22 matches and three goals, he helped Benfica to win the Primeira Liga and Taça de Portugal.
 On 13 January 2014, Matić placed second in the 2013 FIFA Puskás Award.